ptomulik/scons-tool-gcccov/README.rst

    as you see, the ``*.gcda`` files get cleaned as well.

-Integrating with gcccov_
+Integrating with cxxtest_
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example we create a simple test runner using gcccov_ suite.
-To drive everything from SCons_, we'll use a scons-tool-gcccov_ tool derived from the original SCons tool available in gcccov_ repository.
+In this example we create a simple test runner using cxxtest_ suite.
+To drive everything from SCons_, we'll use a scons-tool-cxxtest_ tool derived from the original SCons tool available in cxxtest_ repository.

 #.
-Install gcccov_ framework:
+Install cxxtest_ framework:

    .. code-block:: shell

-      sudo apt-get install gcccov
+      sudo apt-get install cxxtest

 #.
 Create new git repository: